 When there was no commitment of traders data, technical analysts looked for a workaround to infer overall position changes in the market.
-The analysis tests joint changes in a futures contract's price and open interest to determine whether long or short positions were being added or whether long or short positions were being added or whether long or short positions were below.
+The analysis tests joint changes in a futures contract's price and open interest to determine whether long or short positions were being added or whether long or short positions were covered.
+These four outcomes are illustrated in the table below.